Beegie01/2019-UK-Road-Accidents-Analysis/README.md

 2. Always enforce a strict adherence to the speed limit, penalize defaulters and test the alcohol/drug level of suspected drivers before allowing them back on the road especially on Friday, Saturday and Sunday nights.
-3. Increase the speed bumps and add minor road demarcations (where possible) to the busiest nonrestricted single carriageways in places like Birmingham, Kent, and Cornwall.
+3. Increase the speed bumps and add minor road demarcations (where possible) to the busiest non-restricted single carriageways in places like Birmingham, Kent, and Cornwall.
 4. Ensure that all streetlights along public roads are in good conditions to aid night visibility and increase traffic controls (human/facility) on single carriageways